-The quantum origin of curvature perturbation has attracted much attention \cite{Balitsky:2014epa,Dalianis:2024}.
-It motivates us to use alternative methods from quantum information to evaluate the curvature perturbation.
-One interesting direction is to implement the concept of complexity to study the curvature perturbations.
-There are various kinds of complexities in quantum information, such as computational complexity \cite{Papadimitriou:2003}, Krylov complexity \cite{Parker:2018yvk}, and {\it etc.} The computational complexity in inflation was examined in \cite{Choudhury:2020hil,Bhargava:2020fhl,Bhattacharyya:2020rpy,Adhikari:2021ked,Li:2023ekd,Liu:2021nzx,Li:2021kfq}.
-Among of these, Ref. \cite{Adhikari:2022oxr} has studied the Krylov complexity in cosmology with non-trivial sound speed.
-However, those literatures studied the complexity for the closed system.
-But our universe is an open system, therefore, one must use the open system approach to study the Krylov complexity in inflation \cite{Li:2024kfm,Zhai:2024odw}.
-In \cite{Li:2024kfm,Zhai:2024odw}, the authors have successfully adopted the two-mode squeezed state to study the Krylov complexity in inflation.
-As Ref. \cite{Grishchuk:1990bj} mentioned, the amplification from the quantum level to the classical level in inflation is a quantum squeezing process.
-Thus, it is quite natural to use the two-mode squeezed state to evaluate the quantum fluctuations in inflation.
-The two-mode squeezed state has been broadly applied to the pre-inflationary phase \cite{Kowalczyk:2024ech,Vilenkin:1982wt,Starobinsky:2001kn,Gessey-Jones:2021yky,Handley:2016ods,Contaldi:2003zv}.
+The quantum origin of curvature perturbations has attracted significant attention \cite{Balitsky:2014epa, Dalianis:2024}.
+This motivates the application of alternative methods from quantum information theory to evaluate curvature perturbations.
+One promising direction involves utilizing the concept of complexity to study these perturbations.
+Several types of complexity exist in quantum information, including computational complexity \cite{Papadimitriou:2003}, Krylov complexity \cite{Parker:2018yvk}, among others.
+Computational complexity in the context of inflation has been investigated in \cite{Choudhury:2020hil, Bhargava:2020fhl, Bhattacharyya:2020rpy, Adhikari:2021ked, Li:2023ekd, Liu:2021nzx, Li:2021kfq}.
+Among these, Ref. \cite{Adhikari:2022oxr} studied Krylov complexity in cosmology with non-trivial sound speed.
+However, these works primarily address closed quantum systems.
+Since our universe is fundamentally an open system, it is essential to adopt an open quantum systems approach to study Krylov complexity during inflation \cite{Li:2024kfm, Zhai:2024odw}.
+In \cite{Li:2024kfm, Zhai:2024odw}, the authors successfully employed the two-mode squeezed state formalism to analyze Krylov complexity in inflation.
+As emphasized in \cite{Grishchuk:1990bj}, the amplification of quantum fluctuations to classical scales during inflation is effectively a quantum squeezing process.
+Therefore, the two-mode squeezed state provides a natural framework for describing quantum fluctuations in this context.
+This approach has also been extensively applied to study the pre-inflationary phase \cite{Kowalczyk:2024ech, Vilenkin:1982wt, Starobinsky:2001kn, Gessey-Jones:2021yky, Handley:2016ods, Contaldi:2003zv}.